PieterRuanCronje/FlowSimulation/README.md

 # FlowSimulation

-Simulate fluid flow within a random three-dimensional block system using this Java-based FlowSimulation tool.
+Simulate fluid flow within a random three-dimensional block system using Java.

 ## Requirements
 Ensure you have Java installed on your system.